echuraev/translate-shell.vim/README.md

 * Select direction of translate from predefined list.
 * Interactive translation.
 * Open interactive terminal with translate-shell (only **Vim 8**).
+* Keep translate story.
+Choose the better translate to save.
+* Download audio for translation.
+* Import translation history to Anki.

 ## Requirements